telerik/reporting-docs/getting-started/installation/installation-approaches.md

   ![](images/installWizard3.png)

-### Installing with NuGet
+## Installing with NuGet

-The [Telerik Reporting NuGet packages](https://nuget.telerik.com/v3/index.json) are a single ZIP file with the `.nupkg` extension.
+You can install Telerik Reporting by using the [Telerik Reporting NuGet packages](https://nuget.telerik.com/v3/index.json).
+The NuGet packages are a single ZIP file with the `.nupkg` extension.

 * The `.nupkg` file contains the libraries for.NET Core projects, the Reporting Engine, and the implementation of the [Reporting REST WebAPI-based service]({%slug telerikreporting/using-reports-in-applications/host-the-report-engine-remotely/telerik-reporting-rest-services/asp.net-web-api-implementation/overview%}) where you can use the packages with the standard.NET 4.6.1 framework.

 * The Telerik Reporting NuGet packages do not include design-time support.

 * The legacy https://nuget.telerik.com/nuget server is now deprecated.
 Make sure to switch to the new https://nuget.telerik.com/v3/index.json server, which is faster, lighter, and reduces the number of requests from your NuGet client.
 For more information on how to add a NuGet feed, refer to the [official Microsoft documentation](https://www.visualstudio.com/en-us/docs/package/nuget/consume).

+### Adding the Telerik NuGet Feed

 To install the Telerik Reporting NuGet packages, add the Telerik NuGet feed to Visual Studio and install the product.
 The following video demonstrates the steps for adding the Telerik NuGet feed to Visual Studio.
 If you prefer, however, you can follow the steps that are listed in writing after the video.